mozilla/bedrock/docs/contentful.rst

 non-Contentful pages.
 There are also includes which will import the appropriate JS and CSS files to support the components.

-Once rendered the pages get cached on the CDN as usual.
+Once rendered the pages get cached on the :abbr:`CDN (Content Delivery Network)` as usual.

 Content Models